risawitama/verbose-potato/README.md

-## I used to hate facial hair, but then it grew on me.
+## What did the dog say to the two trees?
+Bark bark.